 Diabetes insipidus and diabetes mellitus are two different types of diabetes in dogs, and both can be serious if left untreated.
 Diabetes insipidus is also known as “water diabetes” and is the more rare form.
 It affects water metabolism and prevents the body from conserving water, which results in increased urination and diluted, almost clear urine.
 It is not related to diabetes mellitus in canines, which is also known as “sugar diabetes.”
 Diabetes mellitus is a disease of the pancreas that affects the body’s ability to convert food into fuel.
 Here is what you should know about the symptoms and treatments for diabetes insipidus and diabetes mellitus.

 Diabetes insipidus comes in two forms in canines, and both are related to the pituitary gland and result in similar symptoms.
 Central diabetes insipidus happens when the pituitary doesn’t release enough of a hormone called vassopressin, an anti-diuretic.
-This can be caused by birth defect, head injury, or tumor.
+Birth defect, head injury, or tumor can cause central diabetes insipidus.
 Nephrogenic diabetes insipidus is the other form.
 It happens when the kidneys don’t respond to the vassopressin that the pituitary produces.
-It can be caused by birth defect, exposure to drugs, metabolic disorders, or renal failure.
+Birth defect, exposure to drugs, metabolic disorders, or renal failure can cause nephrogenic diabetes insipidus.
 Both types will result in the following symptoms in dogs.

 - Excessive urination